Love. It’s the topic of the month, the color in the catalogs, the shape in the stores…

-- Pack her favorite finger foods, some refreshing lemonade, and a checkered tablecloth, then invite her friends to join you all in her living room.
+- Pack her favorite finger foods, some refreshing lemonade, and a checkered tablecloth, then invite her friends from her assisted living facility to join her in the living room.

 - Want to make it even simpler?
 Pick up famous Chick-fil-A chicken nuggets in their special heart-shaped trays.